divijghose/firedrake/American-Geophysical-Union-Fall-Meeting-2020.md

 In particular, they are used in the atmospheric model Gusto, the ocean model Thetis, and the ice sheet model Icepack.

 People: Daniel Shapero, Tuomas Kärnä

+### Automating Code Generation for Point Evaluation in Geoscience Models

+Firedrake is a code generation system which enables straightforward and scalable model development using finite element methods via high level abstractions of mathematical concepts.
+Examples include the ice sheet model Icepack, the atmospheric model Gusto, and the ocean model Thetis.
+In this poster we present progress towards evaluating, manipulating, assimilating and creating equation systems with large numbers of point measurements, such as satellite measurements of ice sheet elevation, into such models.
+The entire framework is compatible with the automated adjoint system pyadjoint, facilitating automated code generation for inverse problems with point data.
+This work is part of a broader project aiming to use Domain Specific Languages (DSLs) to automate diagnostics of geoscientific models with very large output data sets.

+People: Reuben Hill